 Title: The No Kissing Cousins Policy

 Notes: ahahaha I have no excuses.
 Crack, OOC.
 Timeline, what timeline.
+March 2017: Updated names.

-The chatter and rustling died down as the teenagers across the meadow turned to face their leader.
+The chatter and rustling died down as the teenagers across the meadow turned to face their noble leader.

 "There's nothing wrong with taking their stuff!"
 Patty yelled, jumping to her feet and pointing at him angrily.
 "It's not like they need it anymore, and weapons are expensive!
 It's for the good of the army!"

-"However!"
-Celice continued, his pleasant smile unchanging even as he raised his voice to be heard over the din.
-"I've been asked to remind you that while this practice is less forbidden than certain other forbidden practices, it is still quite forbidden!"
-A confused silence settled over the meadow as everyone tried to sort out that confused statement.
-Taking the chance, Celice hurried to add, "So please aim your attempts to score at someone you are not related to."
+"I understand your disappointment!"
+Seliph continued, his pleasant smile unchanging even as he raised his voice to be heard over the din.
+"However, I've been asked to remind you that while this practice is less forbidden than certain other forbidden practices, it is still quite forbidden!"
+A beat of confused silence as everyone tried to sort out that confused sentence.
+Taking the chance, Seliph hurried to add, "So please aim your attempts to score at someone you are not related to."

 "Don't just go on to the next question, you—"

-Oifaye quietly cursed him out.
+Oifey quietly cursed him out.

 "Ah..."
-Celice drew out in understanding.
+Seliph drew out in understanding.
 He nodded thoughtfully.
 "I see.
 In theory, that should be fine... but it is important that we consider our circumstances.
 In deference to our comrades' sacrifices, I feel it would be best for everyone to share the same burden," he continued — the burden in question being an inability to score with your cousin.
-He dipped his head sadly as Johalva slumped.
+He dipped his head sadly as Iucharba slumped.
 "I truly understand your suffering."